 Apartments are available on a limited basis to students who meet the specific requirements.
-One-, two-, four-bedroom and efficiency apartments are available.
+Two- and four-bedroom apartments are available.
 All utilities are provided.
 Valdosta State University maintains a list of available off-campus housing in the Office of Housing and Residence Life, located in Powell Hall East.
 Telephone 229-333-5920.
 For additional information on Housing and Residence Life at Valdosta State, see the Web page at < http://housing.valdosta.edu >.